hybridsjs/hybrids/docs/migration.md

 #### Options

-The options are now part of the `render` descriptor instead of a need to extend the `render` function:
+The options are now part of the `render` descriptor instead of being attached to the `render` function:

 ```javascript
 // before